JohnTigue/idots/README.md

 Use it
 ------
-**EbolaMapper** is white label-able, that is you can easy style it to match the rest of your Web site.
+**EbolaMapper** is white label-able, the components are Web page embeddable (iframe or otherwise) and can easy be styled via CSS to match the rest of a Web site.

-Since **EbolaMapper** is licensed under [the Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html) you do not even need to attribute it to anyone else besides yourself.
+Since **EbolaMapper** is licensed under [the Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html) the code does not even need to attribute it to anyone.
 Please, take it and help the world.
 (We are, though, interested in showing off quality work in a gallery of deploys.
 So, drop us a line if you have a link we can add to the list.)

 Fork (or simply download) this repository if you want to [deploy EbolaMapper](https://github.com/JohnTigue/EbolaMapper/wiki/Deployment-HOWTO).
 - Styling (CSS, etc.) is highly configurable and [well documented](https://github.com/JohnTigue/EbolaMapper/wiki/White-Label).